scala-steward-org/scala-steward/README.md

 ## Participation

-The Scala Steward project supports the [Scala Code of Conduct][CoC] and wants all of its channels (GitHub, Gitter, etc.) to be welcoming environments for everyone.
+The Scala Steward project supports the [Scala Code of Conduct][CoC] and wants all of its channels to be welcoming environments for everyone.

 ## Credit